 In 1848, Edwin Bartlett

 purchased 150-acres of land within Beekman's Forest from Catherine A. S. Mackenzie.
-Having made a fortune in South America, Bartlett acquired the property in the same year that he co-founded the Pacific Mail Steamship Company that was deemed a highly speculative venture, but its success vastly increased that fortune.
+Having made a fortune in South America, Bartlett acquired the property in the same year that he co-founded the Pacific Mail Steamship Company - then deemed a highly speculative venture, but whose success vastly increased his fortune.
 He was the uncle of the celebrated Civil War General William Francis Bartlett.
 His wife, Caroline, was a niece of Thomas Boylston Adams

 , brother of John Quincy Adams (1767-1848)